andrasbarany/cascadilla-xelatex-biblatex/README.md

 (`cascadilla-xelatex-biblatex.cls`) and place it in your document's folder (or your system's LaTeX folder.

-I've also made the files available on [overleaf project](https://www.overleaf.com/read/wtmgnscdvwrt).
+I've also made the files available on [overleaf](https://www.overleaf.com/read/wtmgnscdvwrt).
 You can simply copy them into your own project and work with the existing template.

 ## License